jhcpeixoto/TXAdminINGAME/README.md

 # Precursors
 - No I, HypeLevels did not make txAdmin
 	- [txAdmin](https://github.com/tabarra/txAdmin) is mantained and created by [Tabarra](https://github.com/tabarra)
+- To have the latest features available with txAdmin, always make sure you are using the LATEST <b>(not latest recommended nor optional)</b> version of FXServer artifacts.

 # Permission Setup
 - To allow certain players to use the menu, add either of the following to your server.cfg after `ensure txadminmenu`: